Greyrat7490/haiirOS/README.md

 ## Debugging

 * press f5 in VSCode or run "gdb remote debug"
-* do not set breakpoints in panic( info: &PanicInfo )
+* breakpoints are buggy ( breaks sometimes in memcpy )

 ## ToDo-List